Hotel Deals in Salt Lake City from $54

 Price by Hotel Class

-The most popular category is 2* with prices around $95.
+The most popular stars category is 2* with a price of just over $95.

 Frequently Asked Questions